yuxing-zhang/ecg/README.md

 # Electrocardiogram (ECG) signals categorization

-This project tries to classify ECG signals using a 1-D convolutional neural network.
+This project tries to classify ECG signals into those corresponding to normal heart beats and those representing different types of arrhythmias and myocardial infarction cases.
+A 1-D convolutional neural network is used.
 The training data is preprocessed and segmented but unbalanced.
-To reproduce my results, follow the steps:
+To reproduce my results, follow these steps:

 1. Clone the project.
 Create an data directory with `mkdir data` and download ECG data from [Kaggle](https://www.kaggle.com/datasets/shayanfazeli/heartbeat) to it.